Q. What is the aim of the STC ?

 A. YES, If you are going to enter as an individual and also enter as part of a team then you still only pay $25 but complete the individual event and then the team event throughout the day.
 See the event timetable for Individual and Team start times.

 Q. What do I get for my entry fee ?

 A. All participants will receive a swim cap, race numbers bib and safety pins, bike security sticker, sponsor products and information.
 The STC finishers cap will be presented to you as you cross the finish line.
 All participants also receive a water and fruit at the recovery area when they finish their event.

 Q. Is there a limit to how many entries a school can have?

 A. No, schools can enter as many students as they like either as individuals or in the relay teams category.
 Schools who register early will be given preference should the event reach its entry limit.

 A. Yes.
 Once the bike racking limit is reached at the venue, registration will close for the event.

 A. Yes.
 All children are encouraged to participate and be involved in this event.
 Your school will need to coordinate appropriate support.

-A. The relay team category is a great way to participate with your mates.
-You can get a team of 2 or 3 students together and complete the Triathlon doing 1 or 2 legs each.
+A. The teams event is a great way to participate with your mates.
+You can get a team of 2 or 3 students together and complete the Triathlon doing 1 or 2 legs each, relay style.
 This is a great way to give the Schools Triathlon Challenge a go if you don’t want to complete the whole course as an individual.